vjeux/bazaar-engine/src/engine/engine2/README.md

 ## Key Components

-### EventBus (`engine2.ts`)
+### EventBus (`eventHandlers.ts`)

 The EventBus acts as a central messaging system that enables loose coupling between components.
-It allows for:
+It is initialized within the `Engine2` constructor and a reference to the `GameState` is provided to it, allowing event handlers to access and modify the game state.
+It provides:

-- Publishing events with data
+- Publishing events with data (`emit` method)
-- Subscribing to events with handler functions
+- Subscribing to events with handler functions (`on` method with priority)
-- Unsubscribing from events
+- Unsubscribing from events (`off` method)
+- Testing functions to conditionally handle events
+- Priority-based event handling (Immediate, Highest, High, Medium, Low, Lowest)

 ### BoardCardID (`engine2.ts`)